banksio/remote-media/README.md

 4. Connect to the web interface on port 3694.

 ## Usage
+remote-media runs on port 3694 by default.

-The default page is the "reciever", and the admin panel is used to control the media playing on the recievers.
+The root page is the "reciever", and the admin panel is used to control the media playing on the recievers.
 The admin page is located at `/admin`.

 **If it doesn't work, please [submit a bug](https://github.com/banksio/KeyboardDisplay/issues).**